-The Board and Superintendent constitute the management team for the District.
 The Board-Superintendent relationship is based on mutual respect for their complementary roles.
 The relationship requires clear communication of expectations regarding the duties and responsibilities of both the Board and Superintendent.

-The Board hires, evaluates, and seeks the recommendations of the Superintendent as the District chief executive officer.
+The Board considers the recommendations of the Superintendent as the District's Chief Executive Officer.
 The Board adopts policies necessary to provide general direction for the District and to encourage achievement of District goals.
-The Superintendent develops plans, programs, and procedures needed to implement the policies and directs the District's day-to-day operations.
+The Superintendent develops plans, programs, and procedures needed to implement the policies and directs the District's operations.